-We are registering under this prospectus (i) up to 4,242,515 shares of common stock underlying the principal, and up to 337,399 shares underlying the interest accrued, of registrants 8% Unsubordinated Convertible Notes (the "Notes"), which have a conversion price that is the lesser of \$1.00 per share or a twenty five percent (25%) discount to the price per share paid by investors a future Qualified Financing (the "Shares"); (ii) up to 2,121,258 shares (the "Investor Warrant Shares") of common stock issuable upon the exercise of outstanding investor's warrants (the "Investor Warrants") at an exercise price of \$1.20 that were previously issued to the Selling Shareholders in connection with the Notes Offering that closed in a series of closings between February 15, 2019 and May 28, 2019; and (iii) 542,102 shares of our common stock issuable upon the exercise of outstanding placement agent warrants (the "Placement Agent Warrants") at an exercise price of \$1.20 per share that were previously issued to Boustead Securities, LLC and its assigns (collectively "Placement Agent") pursuant to an engagement agreement dated November 6, 2018 (the "Boustead Offering Engagement Agreement") which provides that the Placement Agent shall receive that certain number of warrants to purchase the common stock of the Company equal to the number of warrants issued under the 8% Unsubordinated Convertible Note Offering (the "Offering").
+We are registering under this prospectus (i) up to 4,242,515 shares of common stock underlying the principal, and up to 339,401 shares underlying the interest accrued, of registrants 8% Unsubordinated Convertible Notes (the "Notes"), which have a conversion price that is the lesser of \$1.00 per share or a twenty five percent (25%) discount to the price per share paid by investors a future Qualified Financing (the "Shares"); (ii) up to 2,121,258 shares (the "Investor Warrant Shares") of common stock issuable upon the exercise of outstanding investor's warrants (the "Investor Warrants") at an exercise price of \$1.20 that were previously issued to the Selling Shareholders in connection with the Notes Offering that closed in a series of closings between February 15, 2019 and May 28, 2019; and (iii) 542,102 shares of our common stock issuable upon the exercise of outstanding placement agent warrants (the "Placement Agent Warrants") at an exercise price of \$1.20 per share that were previously issued to Boustead Securities, LLC and its assigns (collectively "Placement Agent") pursuant to an engagement agreement dated November 6, 2018 (the "Boustead Offering Engagement Agreement") which provides that the Placement Agent shall receive that certain number of warrants to purchase the common stock of the Company equal to the number of warrants issued under the 8% Unsubordinated Convertible Note Offering (the "Offering").
 We are required under the terms of the Securities Purchase Agreement between the Company and the investors to register the common stock issuable upon conversion of the 8% Unsubordinated Convertible Notes, Investor Warrants and Placement Agent Warrants.

-We are registering under this prospectus (iv) an indeterminate number of shares of common stock issuable upon conversion of Series D Convertible Preferred Stock.
-The Series D Convertible Preferred Stock is convertible at any time at an initial conversion price of \$0.25 per share of our common stock, subject to adjustment for certain events ("Series D Shares").
-There are currently 3,108,356 common shares estimated to underlying the 1,016,004 issued and outstanding Series D Shares and (v) up to 3,984,000 shares of common stock issuable upon conversion of outstanding Series F Warrants at an exercise price of \$0.25 per share, subject to certain adjustments, that were previously issued to one of the Selling Shareholders in connection with Preferred Stock and Warrant Purchase Agreement dated November 10, 2016 ("Series F Warrant Shares").
-We are registering the Series D Shares and Series F Warrant Shares that may be issued by us to the Selling Stockholders in order to permit the resale of these shares of common stock.
+Additionally, we are registering under this prospectus (iv) up to 3,108,356 shares of common stock underlying the outstanding Series DConvertible Preferred Stock which is convertible at any time at an initial conversion price of \$0.25 per share of our common stock subject to adjustment for certain events ("Series D Shares").
+There are currently 3,108,356 common shares estimated to underlying the 1,016,004 issued and outstanding Series D Shares, and (v) up to 3,984,000 shares of common stock issuable upon conversion of outstanding Series F Warrants which are exercisable at an exercise price of \$0.25 per share, subject to certain adjustments, that were previously issued to one of the Selling Shareholders in connection with Preferred Stock and Warrant Purchase Agreement dated November 10, 2016 ("Series F Warrant Shares").
+We are registering the common stock underlying the Series D Shares and Series F Warrant Shares that may be issued by us to the Selling Stockholders in order to permit the resale of these shares of common stock.